Beware of Using Restaurant Review Sites!

 However, searching for an attorney is not like searching for a new ice cream shop.
 Online reviewers use many different criteria to determine what a “good” lawyer is.
-The often rate attorneys on price.
+They often rate attorneys on price.
 This is the last thing you should consider!
 You have to stop and think: how much is my future worth?

 Sometimes, the ratings are based upon the way a receptionist answers the phone, how the attorney’s office looks, or the way an attorney dresses.
 When it comes down to it, you hire an attorney to get you results.
-This means getting you the best deal in the shortest time for the least amount of hassle.
-Websites such as Yelp will not help you determine this.

 However, there are professional sites that rate on just these standards.
 These are maintained by well-respected legal companies.
 If you are in need of an attorney, be sure to look to professional organizations with the knowledge to rate your potential attorney properly.
 These include such sites as: AVVO, Martindale-Hubbell, and Lawyers.com.